chembl/cbl_migrator/README.md

 - Logs objects that fail to migrate.

 ## What It Does Not Do
-- Avoids tables without PKs (may hang if a unique field is referenced by an FK).
 - Ignores server default values, autoincrement fields, triggers, and procedures.

 ## SQLite